Hamiltonian Dynamics and Structural States of Two-Dimensional Microswimmers

-where $T$ is the rotlet strength, $S$ the stresslet strength, $\varphi$ the orientation of the force-dipole with respect to the $\hat{x}$ axis, and ${\bf r} = (x,y) = r(cos\theta, sin \theta)$ is the position of the particle.
+where $T$ is the rotlet strength, $S$ the stresslet strength, $\phi$ the orientation of the force-dipole with respect to the $\hat{x}$ axis, and ${\bf r} = (x,y) = r(cos\theta, sin \theta)$ is the position of the particle.
 A general active particle will have a stresslet part, whether it is moving or statically applying active forces.
-Previous work focused on the rotational part \cite{Lenz2003, Lushi2014, Lushi2015, Oppenheimer2019, Oppenheimer2021}.
+Previous work focused on the rotational part \cite{Lenz2003, Lushi2014, Lushi2015, Oppenheimer2019, oppenheimer2022hyperuniformity}.
 Here we focus on the stresslet part of the flow-field.
 The incompressibility equation implies the existence of a vector potential such that $\vb{v}=\boldsymbol{\nabla}^{\perp}\psi$, where $\psi$ is the streamfunction, and $\boldsymbol{\nabla}^\perp\equiv\left(\partial_y, -\partial_x\right)$.
 These equations of motion are Hamilton equations, with $x$ and $y$ being the conjugate variables.
-The streamfunction of the symmetric part of Eq.~\ref{eq:stresslet} is $\psi_s = S\sin(2\theta - 2\varphi)/\pi$ (see Fig.~\ref{fig_schematics}).
+The streamfunction of the symmetric part of Eq.~\ref{eq:stresslet} is $\psi_s = S\sin(2\theta - 2\phi)/\pi$ (see Fig.~\ref{fig_schematics}).

-In a system of many similar active particles, where each particle is affected only by the other particle's flow-field, this streamfunction can be summed to become the Hamiltonian of the system.
+In a system of many similar active particles all swimming along the same direction with the same velocity, here chosen to be $\hat{x}$ (i.e. $\phi = 0$), where each particle is affected only by the other particle's flow-field, this streamfunction can be summed to become the Hamiltonian of the system.
 The flow-field of the $i^{th}$ particle is given by,